Sustainable meetings & events

 The University of Bern is actively committed to sustainable development in research, teaching and business operations and promotes the respectful use of ecological, economic and social resources.
 Among other things, it conducts excellent disciplinary, inter- and trans-disciplinary research with an international focus on issues such as the climate, responding to global change (north-south relations), and the regulation of world trade.
 Topics such as biodiversity and research on resources, particularly water and energy supplies, as well as gender studies are also focal points.

-International network: The specialized research centres at the University of Bern that focus on sustainability are well-connected nationally as well as internationally, and their research is held in high esteem internationally.
+International network: the specialised research centres at the University of Bern that focus on sustainability are well-connected both nationally and internationally, and their research is held in high esteem internationally.

-If you are interested in a presentation, contact the corresponding centre directly.
+If you are interested in a presentation, please contact the respective centre directly.

 Oeschger Centre for Climate Change Research